mokolodi1/MedBook_/data_model.md

 Other possible study fields include PUBMED id and the type of cancer.

-S in MedBook are defined in a study and there is no samples collection.

 ### Data sets

 A *data set* is MedBook’s representation of a rectangular tab-separated file where each column represents a sample and each row represents a gene, isoform, or other genomic feature.